ArnaudoB/Simple-Pneumonia-Classification/README.md

 # Pneumonia Detection from Chest X-Rays

 This project implements a Convolutional Neural Network (CNN) to classify chest X-ray images as either normal or showing pneumonia.
-The model serves as a computer-aided diagnosis tool to assist healthcare professionals in pneumonia screening.

 ## Project Overview

 Pneumonia is a life-threatening inflammatory condition of the lung that can be detected through chest X-rays.
 Automating part of this detection process can help reduce workload for radiologists and potentially improve early diagnosis rates.